shudayi/SpectroEase-V1.0/README.md

 ## Performance Notes

-* Multi-threaded UI keeps the interface responsive
+- Multi-threaded UI keeps the interface responsive.
-* CPU multi-processing for heavy computation
+- CPU multi-processing accelerates heavy computation.
-* Smart cache automatically re-uses identical intermediate results
+- **Shared in‑memory buffer** and smart caching automatically reuse identical intermediate results.

 ---

-## Licence & Disclaimer
+## License & Disclaimer

-* **Code** — MIT Licence (see `LICENSE.txt`)
+- **Code** — MIT License (see `LICENSE.txt`)
-* **Sample data** — CC-BY-4.0
+- **Sample data** — CC-BY-4.0
-* **Disclaimer** — This software is provided **for research and educational purposes only**.
+- **Disclaimer** — This software is provided **for research and educational purposes only**.
-The authors accept no liability for commercial use or any losses arising from model mis-predictions.
+  The authors accept no liability for commercial use or any losses arising from model mispredictions.
   Users must comply with local laws and regulations.

 ---